Keeping College Affordable

 Through the generosity of its donors, ACBA offers more than $250,000 annually in scholarships for qualified students.
 These scholarships are available only to ACBA students.

-All scholarships at ACBA have been designed for students with demonstrated financial need.
+Most scholarships at ACBA have been designed for students with demonstrated financial need.
 Financial need is determined by the Office of Financial Aid based upon each student's EFC results.
 ACBA's receipt of each student's EFC will automatically enter them into the pool of available scholarships.
 No additional application is required.

 Part-time Students